 Some of the most important lessons I learned in culinary school were the gems of wisdom taught in cooking fundamentals class.
-It was within those classroom walls that Chef Richard explained how important it is for cooks to understand the facts and processes involved with the food that we use to feed our bodies.
+It was within those classroom walls that my instructor, Chef Richard, explained how important it is for cooks to understand the facts and processes involved with the food that we use to feed our bodies.

-Why should I care about basics?
+Why should I care about the basics and fundamentals of cooking?
 My microwave and I are a rock star team!

-Foods are made from a combination of proteins, carbohydrates (starches and sugars), water, fats, and small amounts of vitamins and minerals.
-When heat is applied to those components, significant changes take place.
-By understanding those changes, you’ll have a better chance of creating dishes that have a PLEASANT outcome.
-You know, crispy crunchy fried chicken versus something that looks like you could use it for a game of whiffle ball.
+The foods we eat are made from a combination of proteins, carbohydrates (starches and sugars), water, fats, and small amounts of vitamins and minerals.
+When heat is applied to those components, significant chemical changes take place.
+By understanding those changes, you’ll have a better chance of creating dishes that have a tasty outcome.
+For example, tender, flaky biscuits versus something that looks, feels, and tastes like a hockey puck.

-These are large, complex molecules that exist in every living cell, When I hear the word “protein”, I instantly think of animals (meat), but there’s even protein in plant cells!
-When proteins are heated up, they coagulate, causing them to turn from a liquid or semi-liquid state to a solid state.
+Proteins are large, complex molecules that exist in every living cell, When I hear the word “protein”, I instantly think of animals (meat), but protein even exists in plant cells!
+When proteins are heated up, they coagulate, causing them to turn from a liquid or semi-liquid state into a solid state.
 Think of an egg white before and after it’s fried.

 Starches are complex carbohydrates that exist in plants and grains like rice, potatoes, wheat, and corn.
 When a starch is mixed with a liquid and then heated up, the starch expands (like when rice and pasta get larger during cooking, or when flour in a cake absorbs the liquid from the eggs, water, or any other liquid in the recipe).
 Depending on what type of starch is being cooked, gelatinization will occur slowly, and at a temperature somewhere between 150 and 212 degrees Farenheit (66-100 Celsius)